zerosandones/redis-command-runner/README.md

 ## Extension Settings

-This extension provides some settings under the title 'Redis Command Runner' in the 'settings.json' file
+This extension provides some settings under the title 'Redis Command Runner' in the 'settings.json' file.

-server-urls: a string array listing the server addesses to display in the quick pick list when using the connect command
+server-urls: a string array listing the server addesses to display in the quick pick list when using the connect command, maximum 5.

+commands: a string array listing previous commands that have been sent to a redis server successfully, maximum 10.

 ## Known Issues and Feature Requests